 In recent years, barcodes have infiltrated the supply chain in rapid form, creating new opportunities for tracking and information gathering.
 From the simplest of goals – to see when a package will arrive at the consumer’s doorstep – to more complex efforts such as tracking temperatures in transit, barcodes provide incredible information at a moment’s notice.
-Consider the benefits barcodes bring to the process.
+Consider the benefits barcodes bring to the process in supply chain management:

 #1: Tracking & Inventory Management